ysyk2021/the-microlearning-approach-to-team-building-fostering-collaboration-and-cohesion-among-employees/src/chapter-2-2.md

-# The Impact of Team Building on Organizational Performance

 In today's rapidly evolving business landscape, organizations are increasingly recognizing the importance of strong teamwork and collaboration.
 Effective team building has emerged as a valuable strategy for fostering collaboration and cohesion among employees.
 This chapter explores the impact of team building on organizational performance, highlighting the benefits it brings to businesses.